tmforum/DataModelDocumentation/docs/Product/ProductActionType.md

 This schema does not reference any other Schemas

-### This schema is referenced directly or indirectly by the following schemas:
+### This schema references directly or indirectly by the following schemas:

+-ProductRefOrValue

+-EntityRef

 -ProductSpecificationRef
--EntityRef
--BillingAccountRef
--ProductRefOrValue

 -ProductOfferingRef

+-ProductStatusType

+-ProductOfferingQualificationItem

+-TargetProductSchema

 -ProductActionType
--ProductRef
--TargetProductSchema

 -TaskStateType

+-BillingAccountRef

 -Entity
--ProductOfferingQualificationItem
--ProductStatusType

 -Product

+-ProductRef